PDochev/hackathonparty/README.md

 # SettleBuddy App

+Welcome to SettleBuddy!
+An app that helps new immigrants settle in the UK.

 ## Running backend

 Before running the frontend you will need to start up a local server to fetch data from the backend.